- 1 medium butternut squash (3 pounds), peeled, seeded and cut into 1/2-inch cubes

 - 1/2 cup heavy whipping cream

-- Divide squash between two greased 15x10x1-in. baking pans.
-Drizzle with oil and toss to coat.
-Bake, uncovered, at 425° for 20-25 minutes or until tender, stirring occasionally.
+- Preheat oven to 425°.; Divide squash between two greased 15x10x1-in. baking pans.
+Drizzle with oil; toss to coat.
+Bake, uncovered, stirring occasionally, until tender, 20-25 minutes.

 - Meanwhile, cook noodles according to package directions.
 In a small saucepan, combine milk and rosemary.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.
 Strain, reserving milk, and set aside.
 Discard rosemary.

-- In a Dutch oven, saute garlic in butter for 1 minute.
-Stir in the flour, salt and pepper until blended.
+- In a Dutch oven, heat butter over medium heat.
+Add garlic; saute 1 minute.
+Stir in flour, salt and pepper until blended.
 Gradually add milk.
 Bring to a boil.
-Cook and stir for 2 minutes or until slightly thickened.
-Set aside 1 cup sauce.
-Stir squash into remaining sauce.
+Cook and stir until slightly thickened, about 2 minutes.
+Reserve 1 cup sauce; stir squash into remaining sauce.

-- Drain noodles.
-Spread reserved 1 cup sauce into a greased 13x9-in. baking dish.
-Layer with three noodles, half of the squash mixture, half of the fontina cheese and 1/2 cup Parmesan cheese.
+- Reduce oven setting to 375°.
+Drain noodles.
+Spread reserved sauce into a greased 13x9-in. baking dish.
+Layer with three noodles, half of squash mixture, half of fontina cheese and 1/2 cup Parmesan cheese.
 Repeat layers.
 Top with remaining noodles.
 Beat cream until soft peaks form.
 Spread over top.
 Sprinkle with remaining Parmesan cheese.

-- Cover and bake at 375° for 30 minutes.
-Uncover; bake 10-15 minutes longer or until bubbly and golden brown.
-Let stand for 15 minutes before serving.
+- Bake, covered, for 30 minutes.
+Uncover; bake until bubbly and golden brown, 10-15 minutes longer.
+Let stand for 15 minutes before cutting.
 Yield: 12 servings.

 Reviews forGolden Butternut Squash Lasagna